sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

   1) Configure reserved vlan range using "system vlan <vlan-id> reserve" command and check if RESERVED_VLAN table got updated with contiguous 128 vlans.
   2) Configure reserved vlan range using "system vlan <vlan-id> reserve" command and check the o/p for "show system vlan reserved".
   3) Unconfigure the reserved vlan using "no system vlan <vlan-id> reserve" command and check if default reserved vlans are being used using show command.
   4) Configure reserved vlan range using "system vlan <vlan-id> reserve" command.
 Try to configure vlan/change vlan membership from reserved vlan range and check if proper error      messages are being displayed.
+  5) Migration/upgrade from feature unsupported release to feature supported release, having user vlans in default vlan range.
+  6) Try no system vlan reserve with the vlan-id not matching the start of the range.